skdelphix/maskdocs/docs/Getting_Started/Prerequisites.md

 The minimum recommended storage size of the System Disk (rpool) is 300 GB.

-The System Disk may need to be substantially larger if masking jobs use the bulk data option.
-The actual size will depend on the amount of bulk data being masked.

 The VMFS volume must be located on shared storage in order to use vMotion and HA features.

 The VMDK for the System Disk is often created in the same VMFS volume as the Delphix VM definition.
 In that case, the datastore must have sufficient space to hold the VMDK for the System Disk and the Delphix VM definition.